picarro-bgbalsubramaniam/semi_dashboard/README.md

 If you find widgets/ipy tools missing that you need, please pip install them and then notify aegger@picarro.com so he can update dependency list

 ## Instllation and Running
+Use spectral-library & sat_mfs git repo for installing the respective libraries

 ### Locally From Source